Murder of Kiplyn Davis: Investigation

 In 2003, U.S. Attorney Paul Warner revived the probe into Davis's death.
 The investigation focused on several of Davis's classmates who were suspects or were believed to have knowledge of her disappearance: Timmy Brent Olsen, Christopher Neal Jeppson, Rucker Leifson, Gary Blackmore and Scott Brunson.

 Olson and Leifson were charged with her murder.
 Olsen came under suspicion soon after Davis's disappearance.
 During several interviews with law enforcement, he gave dramatically different accounts of when he had last seen Davis and gave two different alibis for his whereabouts at the time of her disappearance.
 Several witnesses also swore statements claiming Olsen had confessed to sexually assaulting and killing Davis, then hiding her body in a canyon near the Spanish Fork River.
 During the investigation, at least four women testified Olsen was sexually aggressive or committed sexual assault against them.

 On May 6, 2009, the Utah State prosecutors dropped the murder charges against Christopher Neal Jeppson instead of seeking the death penalty.
 In court he pled no contest to obstruction related charges and ultimately signed an affidavit stating that he does not know the circumstances or cause of Kiplyn Davis's disappearance.

 Rucker Leifson pleaded guilty to one count of lying to a grand jury and was sentenced to four years in prison.
 Gary Blackmore and Scott Brunson have also been found guilty of lying to a grand jury.
 Their sentences hinge upon their testimony against Olsen.

 On June 1, 2009, news of a decision by the judge on a motion to dismiss the murder charge against Olsen was announced.
 The judge decided to defer any ruling on the motion in the case, stating he had not heard all the evidence from the prosecutors.
 The court may still call for evidentiary hearing to establish whether there is evidence of death.

 On February 11, 2011, Timmy Brent Olsen pleaded guilty to manslaughter and was sentenced to 15 years in prison.
 He claimed he saw another individual hit Davis in the head with a rock and subsequently helped move her body, but declined to name the other individual.
 Although he admitted that he helped move and bury the body, he refuses to tell authorities where the body is located.
 Olsen was eligible for parole in 2021, but parole was denied after he refused to cooperate in disclosing the location of Davis's remains.
-He is scheduled to serve his entire sentence and is due for release in February, 2026.
+He was ordered to serve his entire sentence and was released in February, 2026.

 In popular culture

 The crime documentary series Nightmare Next Door released an episode about Kiplyn's disappearance, subtitled Stealing Beauty (season 8, episode 1, air date: January 24, 2014).

-Crime podcast Crime Junkie covered Kiplyn's disappearance in an episode called “MISSING: Kiplyn Davis”.

-YouTube Missing Persons Channel‘s Danelle Hallan also covered Kiplyn Davis' case.